Chapter 1. Ceph dashboard overview

 - Monitors: Lists all Monitors, their quorum status and open sessions.

-- Configuration editor: Displays all the available configuration options, their descriptions, types, default, and currently set values.
-These values are editable.
+- Configuration Reference: Lists all available configuration options, their description and default values.

-- Cluster logs: Displays and filters the latest updates to the cluster’s event and audit log files by priority, date, or keyword.
+- Cluster logs: Display and filter the cluster’s event and audit logs.

 - View storage cluster capacity: You can view raw storage capacity of the Red Hat Ceph Storage cluster in the Capacity panels of the Ceph dashboard.

-- OSDs: Lists and manages all OSDs, their status and usage statistics as well as detailed information like attributes, like OSD map, metadata, and performance counters for read and write operations.
-Lists all drives associated with an OSD.
+- OSDs: Lists and manages all OSDs, their status and usage statistics as well as detailed information like attributes (OSD map), metadata, performance counters and usage histograms for read/write operations.

-- iSCSI: Lists all hosts that run the tcmu-runner service, displays all images and their performance characteristics, such as read and write operations or traffic amd also displays the iSCSI gateway status and information about active initiators.
+- iSCSI: Lists all hosts that run the tcmu-runner service, displays all images and their performance characteristics, such as read and write operations or traffic.

 Images: Lists all RBD images and their properties such as size, objects, and features.
 Create, copy, modify and delete RBD images.
 Create, delete, and rollback snapshots of selected images, protect or unprotect these snapshots against modification.
 Copy or clone snapshots, flatten cloned images.Note